Quadratic equations in metabelian Baumslag-Solitar groups: Complexity upper bounds for quadratic equations over

 \section{Complexity upper bounds for quadratic equations over $\BS(1,n)$}

 In this section we classify the computational hardness of the Diophantine problem for several classes of quadratic equations over $\BS(1,n)$.
 We prove that $\DP(\BS(1,n))$ is decidable in linear time for orientable equations of genus $g\ge 1$ and nonorientable equations of genus $g\ge 2$, and that it is $\NP$-complete when restricted to either spherical equations or nonorientable equations of genus 1.
 Combined with Theorem \ref{th:gen-np-hard}, these results prove Theorem \ref{th:meta-general-complete}.
 We also prove Theorem \ref{th:solution-bound} (separately, for each of the aforementioned cases).
 Note that the $O(|W|^3)$ solution bound can be improved in some cases (for instance, we are guaranteed a solution that is $O(|W|)$ when the problem is restricted to nonorientable equations of genus greater than 2); details are provided in each case of the proof of Theorem \ref{th:solution-bound}.
+The following lemma is used several times in this section.